thoughtbot/geocoding-on-rails/book/application_development/external_search_data.md

 The controller changes very little; instead of converting the search string (a postal code) to coordinates, we instead pass the search string directly to `Location.near`, which will handle the geocoding.
-Because the gem is hitting an external service, it doesn't need to follow a specific format; the service will do its best to calculate coordinates as best it can.
-This removes the restriction of only searching by postal code, allowing guests to search locations in a much more intuitive fashion.
+Because the Geocoder gem is hitting an external service, it doesn't need to follow a specific format: the service will calculate coordinates as best it can.
+This removes the restriction of only searching by postal code, allowing users to search locations in a much more intuitive fashion.

 ` app/controllers/locations_controller.rb@50bf859